10 Best Payroll Options for a 1100-Person Company

 The price you see on a website isn’t always the price you’ll pay.
 Some payroll providers charge extra for essential services that you might assume are included.
 Be on the lookout for additional fees for things like year-end W-2 and 1099 filing, off-cycle payroll runs, or even initial setup.
 However, the most significant hidden cost isn’t on any price list—it’s the price of non-compliance.
 Especially in California, payroll mistakes can lead to serious fines and penalties.
 The hidden costs of DIY payroll can quickly erase any savings you thought you were getting.
 This is where working with a CPA firm provides real value, as you get an expert partner dedicated to keeping you compliant and handling any issues, like tax notice representation, should they arise.

-Weighing the Pros and Cons of Top Payroll Services
+How to Compare the Top Payroll Services

 Once you’ve narrowed down your list to a few contenders, it’s time to look beyond the marketing claims and pricing pages.
 The real difference between a good payroll service and a great one often comes down to the details of how they operate day-to-day.
 A slick interface is nice, but it won’t help you when you’re facing a confusing tax notice or need to onboard an employee in a new state.